-FOR DETAILS OF THE BOOK LAUNCH GO TO https://cressinghamvoices.wordpress.com/news/
+FOR DETAILS OF HOW TO GET HOLD OF THE BOOK

 Cressingham Voices aims to give residents the opportunity to explore their memories and feelings about home, community and belonging whether they are for or against the proposed regeneration, which will entail demolition of the entire estate.
 We are still one community, a strong community, supportive and compassionate, blossoming with creativity from the innovative rain garden to the plays, photography, art exhibitions and documentaries as creative makers within and from without the estate have responded in solidarity.
 Cressingham Voices will capture in words and images the experience of living in the precarious situation of regeneration that is becoming the zeitgeist in UK housing policy.

 The role as a writer-in-residence will be to generate a series of writings that reflect the life of the community in the context of regeneration of the estate.
 Secondly the provision of a series of creative writing workshops open to residents.
 Thirdly it will involve compiling the book working with the talented artists illustrator Karrie Fransman photographer Sam Mellish.
 There will be a book launch in June, more details will be available soon.
-Cressingham Voices is supported by the Cressingham Gardens Residents Association and Spread the Word and funded by the Arts Council of England and is part of the London Festival of Architecture 2017.
+Cressingham Voices is supported by the Cressingham Gardens Residents Association and Spread the Word and funded by the Arts Council of England and will be launched at an event which is part of the London Festival of Architecture 2017.

-Writer-in-residence Anne E Cooper lives at Cressingham Gardens and is an activist, writer, photographer and poet with 15 years experience working on community writing projects.
+Writer-in-residence Anne Enith Cooper lives at Cressingham Gardens and is an activist, writer, photographer and poet with 18 years experience working on community writing projects.
 She is the author of Touched, a solo collection of poetry, editor of And Then There Was Light and Out is the Word.
-She is the founder of The Way of Words Creative Writing and Live Literature Events and has run poetry and creative writing classes and workshops at the V&A and for Survivors Poetry, Age Concern, Lambeth Mind, Camden Working Mens’ College, Cooltan Arts, The Social Hope and Recovery Project and St Mungos Broadway Recovery College.
+She is the founder of The Way of Words Creative Writing and Live Literature Events and has run poetry and creative writing classes and workshops at the V&A, The South London and Mausdley Hospital and The Vauxhall Festival, and for Survivors Poetry, Camden Age Concern, Lambeth Mind, Camden Working Mens’ College, Cooltan Arts, The Social Hope and Recovery Project and St Mungos Broadway Recovery College.

 For over a decade Anne performed with Poets Know it including a residency at The Fridge Bar.
 She took part in Lambeth Libraries Write Around Lambeth and the opening of the Norwood Library Poetry Garden with Lemn Sissay.
 She participated in the Poem-A-Thon for Refugees that raised over £20 000 for Médecins Sans Frontières and has appeared at The Bowery Poetry Club NYC, the Iraqi Cultural Centre, Loose Muse, Beyond Words, Lumen, Hearing Eye and Angel Poetry.
 Anne is passionate about finding new audiences for poetry and to that end has also performed at Subterfuge Cabaret, The Creative Swing, Madchicks, on picket lines and at a swimming pool.